apache/incubator-spot/dev/release/README.md

 ### **Requirements**

-As a Release Manager (RM) you should create a code signing key to sign the release artifacts following this [guide](http://www.apache.org/dev/openpgp.html#generate-key).
+As a Release Manager (RM), you should create a code signing key to sign the release artifacts following this [guide](http://www.apache.org/dev/openpgp.html#generate-key).

 Public key should be detached and added in to the KEYS file in SPOT Repo under: https://dist.apache.org/repos/dist/dev/incubator/spot/KEYS

 ### **Policy documents**

-Frequently asked questions for making Apache releases are available on Releases FAQ page.
+Frequently asked questions for making Apache releases are available on [Releases FAQ page](http://www.apache.org/legal/release-policy.html#releases).

 The Release Manager must go through the policy document to understand all the tasks and responsibilities of running a release.

 ### **Give a heads up**

-The RM should first create an EPIC in Jira and then setup a timeline for release branch point.
+The release manager should create an EPIC in Jira and then setup a timeline for release branch point.
 The time for the day the EPIC is created to the release branch point must be at least two weeks in order to give the community a chance to prioritize and commit any last minute features and issues they would like to see in the upcoming release.

-The RM should then send the pointer to the EPIC along with the tentative timeline (Code Freeze) for branch point to the user and developer lists.
+The release manager should then send the pointer to the EPIC along with the tentative timeline (Code Freeze) for branch point to the user and developer lists.
 Any work identified as release related that needs to be completed should be added as a subtask of the umbrella issue to allow users to see the overall release progress in one place.

     To: dev@spot.apache.org